ryanponce/personal-site/content/2019-recap/index.md

 ## September

 Turned 30 years old.
-Celebrated it at Disneyland with Sandy.
-She tool to me the fancy Cathay Circle restaurant in California Adventure.
+Celebrated at Disneyland with Sandy.
+She took to me the fancy [Carthay Circle](https://disneyland.disney.go.com/dining/disney-california-adventure/carthay-circle-restaurant/) restaurant in California Adventure.
 My Dad told a story at the Moth on the theme of "cars".
 Signed back up for WOW Classic with Timmy.
 Went to Benihanna for my cousin Drew's 13th birthday.

 ## October